tkrabel/bamboolib/plugins/README.md

 # Plugins - add your own transformations, loaders or views

-> __Beta:__ Plugins are currently in Beta and the API is not stable yet.
-Please expect that the API might change to some extent.
-However, we will try to minimize any changes and provide backwards compatibility.

 ## Scenario:
 - Are you __missing a special transformation__ in bamboolib?
 - Do you want to provide __custom transformations for your team__?